vargvinter/cert/01 Architecture.md

 # Service Container Binding and Resolution

+There is no need to bind classes into the container if they do not depend on any interfaces.
+The container does not need to be instructed on how to build these objects, since it can automatically resolve these objects using **reflection**.

 ## Simple Bindings

 * Within a service provider, you always have access to the container via the `$this->app` property